Retirement: Ipi Tombe's Legacy

 Ipi in the auction ring at Tattersalls, Nov.
 30, 2004 (Photo by Tattersalls)

-Ipi and her newborn colt on February 26, 2005, his first day.
+Ipi and Monastic Springs on February 26, 2005, his first day.
 (Devlin-Klein Photo)

 Top sire Pivotal (Photo by Cheveley Park Stud)

-Ipi Tombe's yearling filly by Pivotal in June 2007 (Photo by Karen Klein)
+Pin Turn as a yearling in June 2007 (Photo by Karen Klein)

-Giant's Causeway, the sire of Ipi's 2008 foal (Photo by Coolmore)
+Giant's Causeway, the sire of Ipi's 2009 colt (Photo by Coolmore)

 On to Monastic Springs